• Skip to main content

 • Top the macaroons with a caramel drizzle.

-• Backoblaten are super thin wafers made from starch that can be placed under the macaroons.
+• Backoblaten are super thin wafers made from starch that can be placed bottoms of the macaroons.
 They’re edible and prevent them from sticking to your tray.
 I prefer mine without, simply wait until they’re fully cooled down before moving them off the tray.

 FAQ